ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` for the auth token.

 ### Generating and managing a keypair
-To create, or more precisely, to _sign_ an UPP, a device will need a keypair.
+To create, or more precisely, to _sign_ a UPP, a device will need a keypair.
 This keypair consist of a private key (_signing key_) and public key (_verifying key_).
 The signing key is used to sign UPPs and the verifying key can be used by the uBirch backend to check, if the signature is valid and belongs to the correct sender/signer.
 So, logically it doesn't matter who knows to verifying key, but the signing key must be kept secret all the time.
 In a real use case a device might store it in a TPM ([Trusted platform module](https://en.wikipedia.org/wiki/Trusted_Platform_Module)) or use other counter measures against attackers reading the key from the device.
 For this demo, keypairs will be stored in a [JKS Keystore](https://en.wikipedia.org/wiki/Java_KeyStore) using the [`pyjks`](https://pypi.org/project/pyjks/) library.
 Therefore, you will have to choose and remember a file path for that keystore and a password used to encrypt it.
 The process of actually generating the keypair is handled by the [upp-creator.py](upp-creator.py) script and explained [below](#registering-a-public-key).

 To read generated keys from the KeyStore, see [below](#managing-the-local-keystore).

 **NOTE** that losing access to the signing key, especially if it is already registered at the uBirch backend, will take away the ability to create and send any new UPPs from that device/UUID, since there is no way of creating a valid signature that would be accepted by the backend.

 ### Registering a public key
-To enable the uBirch backend to verify an UPP, it needs to know the corresponding verifying key.
+To enable the uBirch backend to verify a UPP, it needs to know the corresponding verifying key.
 Therefore, the device needs to send this key to the backend, before starting to send UPPs, which are supposed to be verified and anchored.
 Registering a verifying key is done by sending a special kind of UPP containing this key.
 This can be done by using two scripts:
 ```
 upp-creator.py
 upp-sender.py
 ```
-Both of these scripts will be explained in more detail in [Creating an UPP](#creating-a-upp) and [Sending an UPP](#sending-a-upp).
+Both of these scripts will be explained in more detail in [Creating a UPP](#creating-a-upp) and [Sending a UPP](#sending-a-upp).
 To generate a _Public Key Registration UPP_ this command can be used:
 ```
 $ python upp-creator.py -t 1 --ks devices.jks --kspwd keystore --keyreg true --output keyreg_upp.bin f5ded8a3-d462-41c4-a8dc-af3fd072a217 none